 President Obama asserted that there was an opportunity to persuade Iran to limit its nuclear program through diplomacy and to potentially rebuild a U.S.-Iran relationship after decades of mutual animosity.
-The approach emerged in President Obama's first message to the Iranian people on the occasion of Nowruz (Persian New Year, March 21, 2009), in which he stated that the United States "is now committed to diplomacy that addresses the full range of issues before us, and to pursuing constructive ties among the United States, Iran, and the international community."
-He referred to Iran as "The Islamic Republic of Iran," appearing to reject a policy of regime change.
-The Administration reportedly also loosened restrictions on U.S. diplomats' meeting with their Iranian counterparts at international meetings.
-In a speech to the "Muslim World" in Cairo on June 4, 2009, President Obama acknowledged that the United States had played a role in the overthrow of Mossadeq and said that Iran had a right to peaceful nuclear
+The approach emerged in President Obama's first message to the Iranian people on the occasion of Nowruz (Persian New Year, March 21, 2009), in which he stated that

-15 Robin Wright, "U.S. In 'Useful' Talks with Iran," Los Angeles Times, May 13, 2003.
+&lt;sup>15 Robin Wright, "U.S. In 'Useful' Talks with Iran," Los Angeles Times, May 13, 2003.